Welcome and Thank You!

 Sign up for as many or as few picks as you want.
 Usually, each pick takes about two hours.

 We are always looking for additional help running the group.
-More volunteering opportunities are listed on our web page.
-These vary from event planning to urban orchard maintenance.
-Please check out these positions if you have time to give!
+Volunteer opportunities vary from event planning to urban orchard maintenance.
+Please contact us if you have time to give!

 Not only do we coordinate fruit rescue, but OFRE also hosts and participates in food-awareness community events.
 Watch for email and webpage notices of these events.